AhmadMudassir/highly-available-fargate-infra/README.md

    - Deploy the ECS Service behind the ALB

 6. **Verify the Deployment**
-   - Get the ALB DNS name from the AWS console or Terraform output.
+   - Get the ALB DNS name from the AWS console.
    - Visit:
      ```
      http://<alb-dns-name>